Owen3H/MovementCompany-Enhanced/README.md

 - Sliding?

 ## Changelog
 - Hardcoded values were replaced with a config file.
+(Synchronized with host)
   > Automatically generated at `BepInEx/config` when the game launches.
 - Current coords + velocity now displayed.
 To turn it off, set `bDisplayDebugInfo` to `false`.
 - Removed jump delay.